Packages and Binaries:

 The -p flag puts autoexpect into "prompt mode".
 In this

-program output - which is usually the prompt.
-This handles
+gram output - which is usually the prompt.
+This handles the

 The following example starts autoexpect in prompt mode.